 |Drag||Hengist and Horsa disguise themselves as Vestal Virgins|

-Joan Sims returns to the Carry On fold and is the debut of Jon Pertwee, later to find fame in Doctor Who.
+Joan Sims returns to the Carry On fold and this film marks the debut of Jon Pertwee, later to find fame in Doctor Who.
 It was the last appearance by Amanda Barrie, who despite playing titular character Cleopatra, is seventh billed.
-It was the last for five years for Kenneth Connor is the only Carry On to feature Isle of Wight actress Sheila Hancock or The Avengers and Play School actress/presenter Julie Stevens.
+It was the last for five years for Kenneth Connor and is the only Carry On to feature Isle of Wight actress Sheila Hancock or The Avengers and Play School actress/presenter Julie Stevens.

-The film is not entirely historically accurate; pre-invasion Britons were not brontosaurus-eating cavemen10, but this is irrelevant as it is definitely funny.
+The film is not entirely historically accurate; pre-invasion Britons were not brontosaurus-eating cavemen10, but this is irrelevant as the script is definitely funny.
 Not everyone got the jokes; store chain Marks & Spencer were unimpressed with the slave traders named Markus and Spencius, and demanded an official apology.

 In 2007 a line in the film was voted the best film one-liner of all time.
 This was first used in radio comedy Take It From Here by Frank Muir and Denis Norden, but fits seamlessly into the story.

 Carried Off: The Big Job (1965)

 Following Carry On Cleo the team made a comedy about a bank robbery, entitled The Big Job, based on John Antrobus' rejected 1958 proposal for Carry On Constable.
 This starred Sid James, with Joan Sims, Jim Dale and Lance Percival.